 Building History

-In 1909, the cornerstone of the McNichols Civic Center Building was laid.
+On April 11, 1907, the cornerstone of the McNichols Civic Center Building was laid.
 It set the foundation for the then Carnegie Library that would become a center of learning in Civic Center Park.
 That tradition continues as Denver Arts & Venues re-opened the building in 2012 as a contemporary hub for arts and culture for the people of Denver.
 This stunning Greek Revival building with it classic Corinthian columns and iconic colonnade across its front, offers new experiences in a classic space.

 Timeline